 The previous case was far from attractive, so hopefully this looks better and functions better as well.

-In the end all you should need is access to a decent printer, a cassette player, some soldering skills if you feel like cleaning up the wiring harness, velcro straps or elastic straps and maybe a rechargeable battery in a future design.
+In the end all you should need is access to a decent printer, a cassette player (or the plain magnetic read heads and relevant circuit board), some soldering skills if you feel like cleaning up the wiring harness, velcro straps or elastic straps and maybe a rechargeable battery in a future design.

 Below is the first production prototype, sorry for the poor audio and video: